ARCANGEL0/ARCANGEL0/README.md

 </p>
 </br>

-> ❱❱❱  Hey there!
-I’m Henry — a developer, gamer, and musician who enjoys turning small ideas into working code.
-My pronouns?
-TCP/IP.
+> ❱❱❱ I’m Henry — a developer, gamer, and musician who enjoys turning small ideas into working code (works on my end).

-#### What I’m About:
+#### About me:

-> 「Techie at Heart」: I’ve got a degree in Software Development and Analysis and I'm currently enrolled in Computer Engineering.
+> 「Graduations: I have a degree in Software Development and Analysis and I'm currently enrolled in Computer Engineering.
 I mainly work on backend stuff, but I can handle frontend tasks too.

-Always learnin' whenever I can.
-> 「AI & Cybersecurity Enthusiast」: I’m really interested in AI and cybersecurity.
-I’ve experimented with creating my own AI models and I’m currently learning about cybersecurity and forensic because I find it fascinating.
-I hope to specialize in red teaming and eventually earn an OSCP certification.
+> 「AI & Cybersecurity Enthusiast」: I’m really interested in AI and cybersecurity as one of my main goals in my current degree.
+I have been working with AI projects a while and I have goals to specialize in security ops futurely.

-> 「Problem Solver」: I enjoy mind fuzzing challenges and finding creative solutions.
+> 「Enigmas: I enjoy mind fuzzing challenges,enigmas, and anything that kinda puts me to test.
 I'm the type that always has a chessboard and a Rubik cube on his desk (I actually do).

-#### Creative Side:

-> 「Bookworm」: I’m all about books that hit hard, like those by Dostoevsky, Orwell, Huxley, Tolstoy, and Kafka.
-I can’t pick a favorite, but *Metamorphosis* , *White Nights* and *1984* are definitely up there.
+> 「Bookworm」: I'm quite a reader and i love books that hit hard, like those by Dostoevsky, Camus, Huxley, Tolstoy, and Kafka.
+My favorite book of all time is definetly 1984 by George Orwell.
-> 「Music Lover」: I play guitar and write too.
-Music has always been my vibe.
-> 「Art & Drawing」: I enjoy drawing and making illustrations.
-I like to put my thoughts and ideas on a digital canvas and see where it takes me.

-#### A Bit About Me:
+> 「Music Lover」: I'm 24/7 listening to music, I can't do stuff without having music on my ears, it's almost pathological.
+I also compose and sing too, and I play guitar.

+> 「Nerdy」: I'm a complete nerd and I like not only to talk about pop culture, tv shows, games or movies, but also intelectual debates.
+I love politiks discussions, philosophy, history, esoterism, science, physics and related stuff.

-> 「Languages」: I speak Portugues, English, and right now I'm trying to learn French.
+> 「Languages」: I speak Portuguese, English, French and I'm currently torturing myself to try learning Russian.
-> 「Animal Lover」: I’m an animal person, especially cats.
-If I could, I'd adopt every single one of them.
-> 「Chill Vibes」: I love coding and tech, but I also enjoy taking a step back from the screen sometimes.
-In a world of 1s and 0s, it’s nice to log out and just relax for a bit.

 <br>